pohsun/notes/CS/Python_index.md

 # Embedding python in other language

 If you insist, see [official doc](https://docs.python.org/3/extending/embedding.html).
-But, it is suggested to take advantage of socket programming such as using [[ZeroMQ]].
+But, it is suggested to take advantage of socket programming such as using [ZeroMQ](Patterns/ZeroMQ.md).